 - The main text, divided into blocks with subheadings H2-H6

 - Write no more than 5 sentences per paragraph.
 At the same time, do not try to deceive yourself: the sentence should not contain more than 25 words.

-- Do not torment the reader with a complicated language.
+- Do not torment the reader with complicated language.

 - Space between paragraphs will help to make the text more scannable.

 - Use visuals.
-A good text that claims to be shared should attract the reader by diverse forms of content.
+A shareable text should attract the reader.
+Do this through diverse forms of content.
 This is really important.
 Since many people are frivolous about the pictures in the article, we’ll talk about this below.